clemak27/greddit/README.md

 ## About

 greddit is a cli utility to interact with the reddit api.
-I started this mainly because [](https://github.com/csu/export-saved-reddit) is kina unmaintained and I wanted to write something with Go. :)
+I started this mainly because [export-saved-reddit](https://github.com/csu/export-saved-reddit) is kinda unmaintained and I wanted to write something with Go. :)

 ## Usage

 ### Create reddit app

-Here is a guide to get a client Id and client secret to use with the reddit API: [](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps)
+Here is a guide to get a client Id and client secret to use with the reddit API: [https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps)
 The necessary data must be provided in a config file in this format:

 ```json